The Seasons of Life

 he marries and enjoys all the pleasures of sexuality and family.

-He then fulfils the obligations of having children and pursues wealth and business.
+He fulfills the obligations of having children and pursues business and wealth.

-These are necessary as it is the householder who supports all the other stages of life f
+This is necessary, as it is the householder who supports all the other stages of life

 The householder is the foundation of society.

 Around 50-60 years of age, there is a lessening of desire for the goals of the householder.